CITY REPORT TX 351 HEALTH VIOLATIONS

 • Average lead level: 0.0014 mg/L.

-Who Supplies Your Water in Lubbock
+Water Quality in Lubbock

 We track water quality and home safety data for 27 ZIP codes in Lubbock, Texas, covering 8 community water systems serving approximately 286,407 people.